jackson-lautier/nba_roi/README.md

 ## Introduction

-This repository is intended as an online supplement to the manuscript, _A new framework to estimate return on investment for player salaries in the National Basketball Association_.
-The latest version of the manuscript may be found [here](https://img1.wsimg.com/blobby/go/e126e6bc-09bb-4685-8200-323fe6a91322/downloads/bbac1e70-ab77-4e31-b889-58f480e69dbd/asmbi_feb_2025.pdf?ver=1740066029766).
+This repository is intended as an online supplement to the manuscript,

+Lautier, J.P.
+(2025).
+A New Framework to Estimate Return on Investment for Player Salaries in the National Basketball Association.
+Appl Stochastic Models Bus Ind, 41: e70020. [https://doi.org/10.1002/asmb.70020](https://doi.org/10.1002/asmb.70020)

-Please attribute any citations of this repository to the latest version of the manuscript.
+Please attribute any citations of this repository to the above.

 Historical versions: [arXiv](https://arxiv.org/abs/2309.05783).